 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-The selection of courses on offer by our Discipline to Visiting Students can be found in the Visiting Student booklet which is normally available at the end of July/early August at the following link: Visting Student Booklet.
+The selection of courses on offer by the Discipline of French to Visiting Students can be found in the Visiting Student booklet which is normally available at the end of July/early August at the following link: Visting Student Booklet.
 Please note that it is not safe to select courses from the Discipline's own website, which displays courses from various programmes.

-For more information on NUI, Galway and relevant contacts consult the following: NUI Galway Factsheet
+For more information on NUI, Galway and relevant contacts consult the following: NUI Galway Data Sheet

 Important Notice for US and Non-Francophone Visiting Students: